debangana234/Linear-modelling-using-LIMMA/README.md

 Secondly, differences in methylation levels near the extremes (e.g., 0.95 vs. 0.90) are less pronounced compared to differences in the middle of the scale (e.g., 0.55 vs. 0.50), leading to unequal variances what we call **heteroscedasticity** in statistics.
 These reasons make β values unsuitable for linear models that assume homoscedasticity and normality.

 Now we have developed an understanding of the M values, let us get back to understanding how limma will help us to solve our Research Question.

-Any Research question starts with the formulation of a null hypothesis.
+Our Research question starts with the formulation of a null hypothesis.
 Let the null hypothesis in this case be: **“At a particular CpG site, there is no difference in methylation levels between the compared groups (e.g., case vs. control).”**

 How does Limma test for the Null Hypothesis?